lobneroO/PersonalRunningOrderTool/README.md

 - _Your names or time stamps on the time table don't align with the box they are supposed to be in_

+  This should be fixed in the new version.
-  In this case, you probably have a very different amount of stages from what I used when developing.
+  You probably have a very different amount of stages from what I used when developing.
   The layout is not yet very stable and is currently tested only for four different stages.
 It is probably legible with three or five stages, but might become worse with greater differences.
 - _You have a band / event that plays / happens on multiple days_